corford/netatmo/devops/hack/README.md

   `sudo ./jwt-tools.sh install`

+- To get a dummy JWT auth token for use when calling the app's user API endpoints (valid for 1 hour):

+  `./jwt-tools.sh token user ../../app/.jwt/dummy/privkey.der`

-- To get a dummy JWT auth token for use when calling the app's API endpoints (valid for 1 hour):
+- To get a dummy JWT auth token for use when calling the app's admin API endpoints (valid for 1 hour):

-  `./jwt-tools.sh create ../../webapp/jwt/dummy/privkey.der`
+  `./jwt-tools.sh token admin ../../app/.jwt/dummy/privkey.der`

-- To decode a JWT token created with the above `create` command:
+- To decode a JWT token created with the above `create` commands:

-  `./jwt-tools.sh decode ../../webapp/jwt/dummy/pubkey.der`
+  `./jwt-tools.sh decode ../../app/.jwt/dummy/pubkey.der PASTE_YOUR_TOKEN_HERE`